telekom-mms/ansible-collection-icinga-director/docs/icinga_host_template.rst

   address6 (optional, str, None)
     Host IPv6 address.
-Usually an IPv64 address, but may be any kind of address your check plugin is able to deal with.
+Usually an IPv6 address, but may be any kind of address your check plugin is able to deal with.

-  groups (optional, list, [])
-    Hostgroups that should be directly assigned to this node.
-Hostgroups can be useful for various reasons.

-    You might assign service checks based on assigned hostgroup.
-They are also often used as an instrument to enforce restricted views in Icinga Web 2.

-    Hostgroups can be directly assigned to single hosts or to host templates.

-    You might also want to consider assigning hostgroups using apply rules.
+  append (optional, bool, None)
+    Do not overwrite the whole object but instead append the defined properties.

+    Note - Appending to existing vars, imports or any other list/dict is not possible.
+You have to overwrite the complete list/dict.

+    Note - Variables that are set by default will also be applied, even if not set.

   check_command (optional, str, None)
     The name of the check command.

     Though this is not required to be defined in the director, you still have to supply a check_command in a host or host-template.

+  check_interval (optional, str, None)
+    Your regular check interval

+  check_period (optional, str, None)
+    The name of a time period which determines when this object should be monitored.
+Not limited by default.

+  check_timeout (optional, str, None)
+    Check command timeout in seconds.
+Overrides the CheckCommand's timeout attribute.

+  command_endpoint (optional, str, None)
+    The endpoint where commands are executed on.

+  disabled (optional, bool, False)
+    Disabled objects will not be deployed.

+  display_name (optional, str, None)
+    Alternative name for this host.
+Might be a host alias or and kind of string helping your users to identify this host.

+  enable_active_checks (optional, bool, None)
+    Whether to actively check this object.

+  enable_event_handler (optional, bool, None)
+    Whether to enable event handlers this object.

+  enable_flapping (optional, bool, None)
+    Whether flap detection is enabled on this object.

+  enable_notifications (optional, bool, None)
+    Whether to send notifications for this object.

+  enable_passive_checks (optional, bool, None)
+    Whether to accept passive check results for this object.

+  enable_perfdata (optional, bool, None)
+    Whether to process performance data provided by this object.

   event_command (optional, str, None)